int32bit/python-harborclient/README.md

 +---------+----------+----------------------+--------------+-------------+
 ```

-You can create an bash alias for simplify input as follows:
+You can create an bash alias for simplify input:

 ```bash
 alias harbor='docker run \